jscheiny/safe-units/docs/generic-measures.md

 }
 ```

-Now we're going to create our own measure type that operates on `WrappedNumber`s, let's call it `WrappedMeasure`:
+Now we're going to create our own measure type that operates on `WrappedNumber` types, let's call it `WrappedMeasure`:

 ```ts
 import { createMeasureType, GenericMeasure, Unit } from "safe-units";